 - 3 tablespoons confectioners sugar

-- Use a fork to poke holes in the bottom of the crust and where it meets the sides, so it won't puff up while baking.
+- Use a fork to poke holes in the bottom of the crust, so it won't puff up while baking.
 Bake for 10 minutes or just until golden.
 (Overbaking will make the crust tough.)
-If you see your crust puffing in the oven, just open the door and poke more holes.
 Let the crust cool on a wire rack when it's done.

 - While the pie is baking, rinse your strawberries in a colander in the sink.
 Cut off and discard the green tops and cut each strawberry in half.
 Let the strawberries drain and pat them dry with a paper towel.

-- Take out your chilled amaretto and whisk in the gelatin.
+- Take out your chilled amaretto and whisk in the gelatin until there are no lumps.
 Set it aside.

-- To make the filling, place 1 cup of halved strawberries in a medium sauce pan.
+- To make the filling, place 1 cup of halved strawberries in a medium sauce pan without heat.
 Mash them with a potato masher.
-Off the heat, whisk in the sugar, corn syrup, corn starch and salt until blended.
-Switch to using a wooden or plastic spoon, and over medium-low heat, gently and slowly stir the strawberry mixture until it thickens.
-It will boil and foam first, then start to thicken and become goopy.
-It will take at least five minutes.
-When the glaze has thickened, turn off the heat.
+Whisk in the sugar, corn syrup, corn starch and salt until blended.
+Switch to using a wooden or plastic spoon, and over medium heat, gently and slowly stir the strawberry mixture until it comes to a boil.
+Then, continue slowly stirring it for about five minutes until it thickens into a syrup.
+Turn off the heat.
 Stir in the amaretto gelatin until blended.

-- Transfer your glaze to a medium mixing bowl and let it cool off at room temperature for 30 minutes.
+- Transfer the glaze to a medium mixing bowl and let it cool off at room temperature for 30 minutes.
 Then, pat dry your remaining strawberries again and stir them into the glaze.

 - Pour the filling into your pie crust and arrange the top strawberries cut-side down for nice visual appeal.
 Chill the pie in the refrigerator, uncovered, for four hours to allow it to set.

-- A few minutes before you are ready to serve the pie, make your almond whipped cream.
-In a medium mixing bowl add your cream and almond extract.
+- A few minutes before you are ready to serve the pie, make the almond whipped cream.
+In a medium mixing bowl add the cream and almond extract.
 Beat on low to get it a bit frothy.
-Gradually add in your confectioners sugar and beat at a medium speed or as high as you can without splashing, until the cream is thickened and has stiff peaks.
+Gradually add in confectioners sugar and beat at a medium speed or as high as you can without splashing, until the cream is thickened and has stiff peaks.